|Mobile Security||Mobile Fraud|

 Similar to phishing, SMShing uses cell phone text messages to get you to provide your personal information.
 The fraudsters may use a web site URL to capture your information once you click on it, but the use of a phone number that connects to an automated voice response system is also popular.

-Do not respond to a text message that requests personal or financial information.
+Do not respond to a text message that requests personal, business or financial information.
 NBT Bank will never ask you to provide personal or account information this way.

-Just like your PC, mobile devices (such as phones and tablets) can be infected by viruses, malware and other programs intended to steal your personal or financial information.
+Just like your PC, mobile devices (such as phones and tablets) can be infected by viruses, malware and other programs intended to steal your personal, business or financial information.
 Protect yourself from these threats:

 These steps will help you restore data in the event you need to wipe the device clean in order to remove a virus or other threat.